hyoshida/inspector-swf/README.md

 addChild(loader);
 ```

+## Key Bindings

+- `Shift+Click`: Inspect a DisplayObject under the cursor.
+- `Tab`: Inspect the parent of the current target.
+- `Esc`: Stop the inspection.

 ## Troubleshooting

 Please try to add `-keep-all-type-selectors` to the compiler options, if you got an error like this: `Error: Skin for Inspector.VGroup.CheckBox cannot be found.`